cloud-apim/otoroshi-plugin-mailer/readme.md

 # Cloud APIM mailer otoroshi plugin

-this plugin allow you to expose your SMTP server through a REST API to send emails
+An [Otoroshi](https://github.com/MAIF/otoroshi) plugin to expose your SMTP server through a REST API to send emails

 ## Create a route to send emails